 Do you love the brilliant yellow colors of Goldenrod in the Fall?
 But perhaps you’ve heard (or know) just how aggressive Goldenrod can be?
-Well, what if I told you that there was a species of Goldenrod that isn’t aggressive?
+Well, what if I told you that there was a species of Goldenrod that isn’t as aggressive?
 Yup.
 I said it.
-You can have that brilliant yellow Fall-Color in your garden, without risk of it taking over!
-In this article I’ll tell you all about a species of beautiful brilliant yellow Goldenrod that is NOT aggressive – Showy Goldenrod, Solidago Speciosa.
+You can have that brilliant yellow blooms in your garden in fall, without risk of it taking over!
+In this article I’ll tell you all about a species of beautiful brilliant yellow Goldenrod that is less aggressive – Showy Goldenrod, Solidago Speciosa.

 In this article:

 - What are the benefits of Showy Goldenrod

 - How to Grow and Care for Showy Goldenrod

 - What Wildlife Associations and Diseases of Showy Goldenrod

 Showy Goldenrod is a herbaceous perennial wildflower native to Eastern North America.
 Scientifically known as Solidago speciosa, it will grow 3′-5′ tall in full sun and well draining soil and bloom spikes of yellow flowers for a month or more in late Fall, attracting pollinators.
 Unlike most species of Goldenrod, Showy Goldenrod is not aggressive.